krishkalai07/SchoolWork/BBUS220/Chapter1.md

    * Important to ignore sunk costs - costs that cannot be avoided even if no/alternate action is taken.
    * The only costs that should influence a decision are those that can be avoided by not taking an action.
 The only benefits that should infuence a decision are those that would now occur unless the action were taken.
    * Example: spent $100 on a concert ticket - the money spent shouldn't influence whether or to go to the concert.

+# Incentive Prinicple

+Summary: A person (or a firm or a society) is more likely to take an action if its benefits rises, and less likely to take it if its cost risies.

 # Key Terms